ff6347/SublimeWritingTools/README.md

 ## Command "Show Text Statistics"

 This command show some statistics about the text.
-These are not accurate yet.
-It roughly counts characters, words and paragraphs.
-There needs to be some filtering to get the pure text excluding all the markdown syntax.
+If not canceled the selected element will be inserted at the cursor position.
+If `insert all` is selected the whole stats will be inserted.

 ### Prerequisites